yellows8/3ds_homemenuhax/README.md

 # Usage notes for bossbannerhax
 This does not trigger during Home Menu boot.
 This triggers when the Face Raiders icon is selected by the user, which triggers loading the exbanner data(Face Raiders is just the ideal target title for this among the system titles with exbanner-usage enabled).

+Normal {return to homemenu code} is not supported with bossbannerhax.
+It will terminate Home Menu via svcExitProcess instead, resulting in the usual crash message.
+This doesn't matter much since the exploit only triggers when selecting the icon listed above.

 # Supported System Versions
 As of menuhax v3.2, system-versions 9.0.0-X..11.2.0-X are all supported.
 During installation it automatically detects which exploit to install.
 See also the above sections.
 Note that as of November 2016 [bossbannerhax](https://www.3dbrew.org/wiki/3DS_Userland_Flaws) was the last known Home Menu vuln.